peteroupc/html3dutil/doc/H3DU.Math.md

  <a name='H3DU.Math.vec3toWindowPoint'></a>
 ### (static) H3DU.Math.vec3toWindowPoint(vector, matrix, viewport, [yUp])

-Transforms the 3D point specified in this 3-element vector to its X and Y <i>window coordinates</i>, and its projected Z coordinate, using the given transformation matrix and viewport width and height.
-The X coordinates in this space increase rightward and the Y coordinates in this space increase upward or downward depending on the "yUp" parameter.
+Transforms the 3D point specified in this 3-element vector to its
+<i>window coordinates</i>
+using the given transformation matrix and viewport rectangle.

 #### Parameters

 * `vector` (Type: Array.&lt;Number>)<br>
     A 3-element vector giving the X, Y, and Z coordinates of the 3D point to transform.
 * `matrix` (Type: Array.&lt;Number>)<br>
-    A 4x4 matrix to use to transform the vector according to the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method, before its transformed X and Y coordinates are converted to window coordinates.
-See that method for more information.
+    A 4x4 matrix to use to transform the vector according to the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method, before the transformed vector is converted to window coordinates.

+This parameter will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order), if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, (projection-view matrix multiplied by the model [world] matrix, in that order), if the vector is in <i>model (object) space</i>.

+If the matrix includes a projection transform returned by <a href="H3DU.Math.md#H3DU.Math.mat4ortho">H3DU.Math.mat4ortho</a>, <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>, or similar <a href="H3DU.Math.md">H3DU.Math</a> methods, then in the <i>window coordinate</i> space, X coordinates increase rightward, Y coordinates increase upward, and Z coordinates within the view volume range from 0 to 1 and increase from front to back, unless otherwise specified in those methods' documentation.
+If "yUp" is null, false, or omitted, the Y coordinates increase downward instead of upward and vice versa.
 * `viewport` (Type: Array.&lt;Number>)<br>
     A 4-element array specifying the starting position and size of the viewport in window units (such as pixels).
 In order, the four elements are the starting position's X coordinate, its Y coordinate, the viewport's width, and the viewport's height.
 Throws an error if the width or height is less than 0.
 * `yUp` (Type: Boolean) (optional)<br>
-    If true, the viewport's starting position is at the lower left corner and Y coordinates in window coordinate space increase upward.
-If false, null, or omitted, the viewport's starting position is at the upper left corner and Y coordinates increase downward.
+    If false, null, or omitted, reverses the sign of the Y coordinate returned by the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method before converting it to window coordinates.
+If window Y coordinates increase upward, the viewport's starting position is at the lower left corner.
+If those coordinates will increase downward, the viewport's starting position is at the upper left corner.

 #### Return Value

-A 3-element array giving the X and Y window coordinates, and the projected Z coordinate, in that order.
+A 3-element array giving the window coordinates, in that order.
 (Type: Array.&lt;Number>)

  <a name='H3DU.Math.vec3triple'></a>
 ### (static) H3DU.Math.vec3triple(a, b, c)